EdoardoLaGreca/screenbot/README.md

 # screenbot
-A simple program that takes screenshots of a whiteboard/blackboard and sends them to a Discord bot via HTTP whenever the board gets erased.
+A simple program that takes screenshots of a whiteboard/blackboard and sends them to a Discord bot via TCP whenever the board gets erased.

 ## Build & run